Skip to main content

 Under the Federal Act on Freedom of Information in the Administration (FoIA), anyone can request access to official documents produced by the Federal Administration, without having to prove any special interest.

-The FoIA does not apply to access to official documents relating to criminal proceedings and international mutual assistance procedures.
+The FoIA does not apply to access official documents relating to criminal proceedings and international mutual assistance procedures.
 The legal basis for these matters are the Swiss Criminal Procedure Code (CrimPC) and the Federal Act on International Mutual Assistance in Criminal Matters (IMAC) respectively.

 There are no formal requirements for making a request and no reasons need to be given.
 Please indicate that your request is based on the Freedom of Information Act (FoIA).
 The request must contain sufficient information to enable the OAG to identify the official document requested.